 - More men than women develop mesothelioma in the U.S, as is the case in the U.K. This is because more men than women worked in jobs which involved the use of asbestos.

 - The average age in the U.S for a mesothelioma patient is 69.
 This is very close to the U.K average of around 70.
 Most mesothelioma patients do not develop the illness until between 10 and 50 years after their exposure to asbestos.

 - Between 1999 and 2013 mesothelioma was responsible for approximately 37,000 deaths in the U.S. This is slightly higher than the U.K. figure of 31,507.

 Sadly, America’s current President, Donald Trump, has taken a pro-asbestos stance in the past.
 In his 1997 book, The Art of the Comeback, he wrote that the anti-asbestos movement was a conspiracy ‘run by the mob.’
 In a tweet in 2012 Donald Trump also suggested that the twin towers would not have turned into a ‘towering inferno’ in the 9/11 attacks if asbestos had not been replaced in the building.

 However, groups across the U.S. continue to campaign for a total ban.

 How can we help?

-Do you require assistance in pursuing an asbestos compensation claim for mesothelioma or other asbestos disease?
+Do you require assistance in pursuing an asbestos compensation claim for an asbestos related disease?
 If so, please contact us today.
 You can call our Freephone number on 0800 038 6767, or head over to our contact us page.
 If you fill in the form a member of our team will be in touch.